Darkfrobozz/stainless_testing/README.md

 For other command-line options and their descriptions, you can run `stainless --help`.

 Stainless features a wide range of annotations to make the verification process more flexible.
-The `@extern`annotation ignores the content of a function.
-It the function has a postcondition, it is assumed to be true.
-This is useful when some parts of the code are not supported by Stainless or are not meant to be verified.
-This can also be used for designing axioms.
-The `@opaque`annotation hides the content of a function.
-From the outside, only the postcondition and the preconditions of the function will be visible.
-This can be used to speed up the verification process or to make the rest of the program independent of the implementation of that function.
-Be aware that if a function is opaque, its postconditions generally need to be stronger (because they fully need to characterize the function's behavior).
-Other annotations are described in the [official documentation](https://epfl-lara.github.io/stainless/library.html#annotations).
+- The `@extern`annotation ignores the content of a function.
+It the function has a postcondition, Stainless assumes it to be true.
+This is useful for parts of the code that are not supported by Stainless or are not meant to be verified.
+It can also be used to define axioms.
+- The `@opaque`annotation hides the content of a function.
+From the outside, only its preconditions and preconditions are  visible.
+This can be speed up the verification process or make the rest of the program independent of the function's implementation.
+Be aware that when a function is opaque, its postconditions typically need to be stronger, as they must fully describe its behavior.

+For a full list of available annotations, refer to the [official documentation](https://epfl-lara.github.io/stainless/library.html#annotations).